Atoms confined by very thin layers: Abstract

 \section{Abstract}

-We consider the Hamiltonian of an atom with $N$ electrons and a fixed nucleus in a very thin plane-parallel layer.
-Projecting this Hamiltonian on the lowest transverse mode we obtain the so-called effective Hamiltonian that acts on $L^{2}(\R^{2N})$ and whose potential part depends on the width, $a$, of the layer.
-We prove that this effective Hamiltonian tends, in the norm resolvent sense, to the Hamiltonian of a two-dimensional atom (with the three-dimensional Coulomb potential) as $a\to 0+$.
-Finally we demonstrate how to localize the bottom of spectrum of the initial full Hamiltonian with the knowledge of the spectrum of the latter one.
-The analyticity and the monotonicity of eigenvalues in $a$ is also discussed.
+The Hamiltonian of an atom with $N$ electrons and a fixed nucleus of infinite mass between two parallel planes is considered in the limit when the distance $a$ between the planes tends to zero.
+We show that this Hamiltonian converges in the norm resolvent sense to a Schr\"{o}dinger operator acting effectively in $L^{2}(\R^{2N})$ whose potential part depends on $a$.
+Moreover, we prove that after an appropriate regularization this Schr\"{o}dinger operator tends, again in the norm resolvent sense, to the Hamiltonian of a two-dimensional atom (with the three-dimensional Coulomb potential-one over distance), as $a\to 0$.
+This makes possible to locate the discrete spectrum of the full Hamiltonian once we know the spectrum of the latter one.
+Our results also provide a mathematical justification for the interest in the two-dimensional atoms with the three-dimensional Coulomb potential.